-Obviously, this option won't suit everyone, but if you put it to your folks that you're suggesting this in order to avoid the 5% surcharge, they might be willing to help you out!
+Obviously, this option won't suit everyone.
+But if you put it to your parents that you're making a financially savvy move in order to avoid the extra fees, they might be willing to help you out.

-As you may or may not know, by law you need to get your car MOT'd three years after registration (four if you live in Northern Ireland) then each year after that.
-The experience of an MOT can be extremely painful, or completely pain-free, depending on how you treat your car.
+As you may or may not know, the law requires you to get your car MOT'd three years after registration (four if you live in Northern Ireland) and then each year after that.
+MOTs can be very financially painful, or completely pain-free, depending on how you treat your car.

-For a start, give the car a once-over before you take it in to see if there's anything that's broken that you can fix yourself – use the car's manual as a reference.
-Even the smallest issues can cause you to fail your MOT, meaning you'll have to pay to have it redone once you fix things up.
+To minimise the potential financial hit, give your car a once-over before you take it in to see if there's any damage that you can fix yourself.
+But if you're not confident you can actually fix it, don't bother.
+Even the smallest issues can cause you to fail your MOT, meaning you could have to pay to have it redone.

-It's also true that some garages that offer MOTs may say you need work done while another will say you've passed – it just depends if they're having a quiet day or are in need of the extra business.
+It's also true that some garages offering MOTs may say you need work done, while others will say you've passed.
+It could all depend on if they're having a quiet day, or if they need the extra business.

-Your best option is to take your car to a smaller, council-run MOT centre that doesn't do any repairs in-house.
+Your best option is to take your car to a smaller, council-run MOT centre that doesn't do any in-house repairs.
 As they don't benefit from squeezing extra money out of you, they're more likely to be honest when telling you what condition your car is in.

 De-clutter your car